 We do our best to keep ourselves, our employees, and our customers safe.
 But accidents happen, and sometimes people get hurt.
 In addition to the fact that we never want to see anyone hurt, injuries that happen at your business or because of your products can seriously threaten your business.
 You may face expensive lawsuits or medical bills that can wipe out a big chunk of your cash.
+So how do you take steps to reduce your business liability?

 So, what do you do if a customer gets injured on your property, an employee gets injured on the job, or your products cause an injury?

-You Need Insurance
+You Need Business Liability Insurance

 As always, an ounce of prevention is worth a pound of cure.
 In the world of business liability, that means having general liability insurance.